In this episode, we discuss some of the ways that successful Restaurants are increasing the number of customers that walk into your Restaurant.

 We also look at location as a part of your business plan and how that can impact your marketing plan for walk ins.

-Episode 17 – How to increase Restaurant Walk in Traffic
+Transcript on Episode 17 – How to increase Restaurant Walk in Traffic

 James Eling: Hey, it’s James from Marketing4Restaurants and welcome to episode 17 of Secret Sauce, the restaurant marketing podcast.
 How to increase walk in traffic for your restaurant.